 In the consent forms it is stated that the data gathered via the surveys, photos or audio recordings, can be used for internal use or publication to third parties, namely IDB.
 The Indigenous peoples' main language is Trio and a local translator was necessary to perform the interviews.

 The consent form in the table below was used.
-This model can also be used in krutus in the next phase of the project.
+This model was also used in krutu's in the next phase of the project.